Pease Pottage services

 Given its history, it's not surprising that Pease Pottage came to be regarded as the smallest motorway service area in the country.
 Under Welcome Break it had only The Granary and The Shop (with toilets in the third corner), as well as their usual forecourt partner, Shell.

-The lack of size was especially noticeable given that for 15 years, the next service area to the north was 100 miles away at Toddington.
+The lack of size was especially remarkable given that for 15 years, the next service area to the north was 100 miles away at Toddington.

 The big extension, built in 2007, added an M&S Simply Food, with a new entrance and space for a takeaway coffee stand.
 A second extension was planned in 2010 and would have moved the WHSmith to the entrance, making space for more seating.
 Instead a new, glazed, seating area was provided.